Alvi-alvarez/ChatGPT-Telegram-Bot-with-AWS-Lambda/README.md

 # ChatGPT Telegram Bot with AWS Lambda

-Basic script that allows users to use ChatGPT on Telegram by utilizing the services of AWS Lambda, S3, and API Gateway.
+ChatGPT on Telegram by utilizing the services of AWS Lambda, S3, and API Gateway.

 # Features